-We have determined that projected future taxable income is adequate to allow for realization of all deferred tax assets.
+We have determined that projected future taxable income is adequate to allow for realization of all deferred tax assets, except for the assets subject to the valuation allowance.
 We considered sources of taxable income, including future reversals of taxable temporary differences, future taxable income exclusive of reversing temporary differences and carryforwards, and reasonable, practical tax-planning strategies to generate additional taxable income.
-Based on the factors described above, we concluded that realization of all our deferred tax assets is more likely than not at August 31, 2015.
+Based on the factors described above, we concluded that realization of our deferred tax assets, except those subject to the valuation allowance, is more likely than not at August 31, 2016.

-A reconciliation of the beginning and ending amount of gross unrecognized tax benefits is as follows (in thousands):
+A reconciliation of the beginning and ending amount of gross unrecognized tax benefits is as follows (in thousands): VEAD ENDED

 YEAR ENDED

-AUGUST 31, 2015 2014 2 2013
+AUGUST 31, 2016 2015 2014

-Beginning balance \$ 3,491 \$ 4,129 \$ 4,212
+Beginning balance \$3,115 \$3,491 \$4,129

-Additions based on
+Additions based on tax

-tax positions

-related to the
+positions related to the

-current year 244 157 720
+current year 199 244 157

-Additions for tax
+Additions for tax positions in

-positions in

-prior years 144 60 69
+prior years 3 144 60

-Reductions for tax
+Reductions for tax positions of

-positions of prior

-years resulting from
+prior years resulting from the

-the lapse of applicable
+lapse of applicable statute of

-statute of limitations (339) (663) (74)
+limitations (212) (339) (663)

-Other reductions for
+Other reductions for tax

-tax positions of

-prior years (425) (192) (798)
+positions of prior years (81) (425) (192)

-Ending balance \$ 3,115 \$ 3,491 \$ 4,129
+Ending balance \$3,024 \$3,115 \$3,491

-The total amount of unrecognized tax benefits that, if recognized, would affect the effective tax rate is \$2.2 million at August 31, 2015 and \$2.5 million at August 31, 2014.
-Included in the ending balance of gross unrecognized tax benefits at August 31, 2015 is \$2.8 million related to individual states' net operating loss carryforwards.
+The total amount of unrecognized tax benefits that, if recognized, would affect the effective tax rate is \$2.1 million at August 31, 2016 and \$2.2 million at August 31, 2015.
+Included in the ending balance of gross unrecognized tax benefits at August 31, 2016 is \$2.7 million related to individual states' net operating loss carryforwards.
 Interest and penalties related to uncertain tax positions are recognized as components of income tax expense.
-The net accruals and reversals of interest and penalties increased income tax expense by an insignificant amount in fiscal 2015 and fiscal 2014, and increased income tax expense by \$0.1 million in fiscal 2013.
-The balance of interest and penalties included on our consolidated balance sheets at August 31, 2015 and 2014 was \$0.3 million each year.
-We do not expect a material change in our unrecognized tax benefits over the next 12 months.
+The net accruals and reversals of interest and penalties increased income tax expense by an insignificant amount in each of fiscal 2016, fiscal 2015 and fiscal 2014.
+The balance of interest and penalties included on our consolidated balance sheets at August 31, 2016 and 2015 was \$0.3 million each year.